Belcher mosaic windows: Production

 Belcher mosaic windows were created following a patented method of applying a molten metal matrix to a pre-arranged design of glass tesserae.
-As a result, Belcher mosaic windows contain a continuous lead matrix unlike traditional stained glass windows which use pieces of metal came to hold pieces of glass in place.
-As specified in his patent application, with this invention Henry Belcher sought to improve upon leaded stained glass, utilizing advances in technology to produce a more durable and cost-effective product.
+As a result, Belcher mosaic windows contain a continuous lead matrix to hold pieces of glass in place, unlike traditional stained glass windows which use pieces of metal.
+As specified in his patent application for this method, Henry Belcher sought to improve upon leaded stained glass, utilizing advances in technology to produce a more durable and cost-effective product.

-Henry F Belcher’s first patent submitted in 1884 illustrates the process by which pieces of glass were adhered to sheets of asbestos with space intentionally left in-between for the metal matrix.
+Henry F Belcher's first patent submitted in 1884 illustrates the process by which pieces of glass were adhered to sheets of asbestos with space intentionally left in-between for the metal matrix.
 An unspecified material could then be placed on top of each piece of glass that was slightly smaller is size in order to allow the molten metal to flow slightly over the edges of the glass to create a flange for added security.
 A second sheet of asbestos was adhered on top and a metal frame was placed around the edges to form the rest of the mold.
-The use of asbestos sheeting was important due to the material’s ability to accommodate any three-dimensional components, such as pressed jewels, yet maintain rigidity to prevent the molten material from pushing outward and flowing over the glass pieces.
+The use of asbestos sheeting was important due to the material's ability to accommodate any 3-dimensional components, such as pressed jewels, yet maintain rigidity to prevent the molten material from pushing outward and flowing over the glass pieces.
 If projecting elements were utilized in a design, the top asbestos sheet was dampened before being pressed against any projecting objects to take an impression.
 The sheet was then allowed to dry before the assembly processes continued.
 A series of transversal grooves could also be carved into the asbestos sheeting to create lines of thickened matrix material, resulting in lines of reinforcement referred to as ribs.
 Also listed as an option for reinforcement was the inclusion of “core-wire”, an unspecified wire material cast into the matrix.
-The patent also specified that the asbestos sheeting’s ability to take and hold heat was utilized in the manufacturing process.
+The patent also specified that the asbestos sheeting's ability to take and hold heat was utilized in the manufacturing process.
 Prior to filling the mold, Henry writes that both the asbestos and glass were heated.
-This was done to avoid thermal shock when the molten matrix came in contact with the glass and to prevent the liquid matrix from cooling too quickly, inhibiting the material’s ability to flow and fill the mold.
+This was done to avoid thermal shock when the molten matrix came in contact with the glass and to prevent the liquid matrix from cooling too quickly, inhibiting the material's ability to flow and fill the mold.
 After the sandwiched layers were fully prepared, the mold was filled with the molten metal, an alloy composed of lead, bismuth, tin, copper, and antimony.
 This particular alloy combination was preferred by Belcher for its characteristic expansion on cooling, which he believed added to the strength of the resulting panel.
 After the panel had cooled, water was used to dissolve the adhesive and remove the asbestos sheeting.